MicrosoftDocs/powerapps-docs/powerapps-docs/maker/developer-plan.md

 ### Can I reset my developer environment?

 Resetting a developer environment isn't currently supported; however, it can be deleted.
-The next time the Developer Plan licensed user signs into the Power
+A new developer environment will be created if the Developer Plan licensed user (who's environment is deleted) signs into the Power Apps maker portal again.
-Apps Maker portal a new developer environment will be created.
 The user can then provision a Dataverse database in the environment.
 Currently, the only way to remove the Developer Plan from a user is for a tenant-level admin to block all "internal" consent plans in the tenant using PowerShell.
 See [Block trial licenses commands](/power-platform/admin/powerapps-powershell#block-trial-licenses-commands)

 [!INCLUDE[footer-include](../includes/footer-banner.md)]